aleks-fofanov/terraform-aws-rds-lambda-db-provisioner/README.md

   - ENIs attached to a lambda function may cause `DependencyViolation` error when you try to destroy associated security groups and/or subnets.
     More context: (Corresponding issue on github)[https://github.com/terraform-providers/terraform-provider-aws/issues/10329]

+**TODOs**:
+  - Support SSL connections to RDS
+  - Switch to Circle CI for CI/CD pipelines
+  - Pack source code to a ZIP file (?)

 This module is backed by best of breed terraform modules maintained by [Cloudposse](https://github.com/cloudposse).